cubiclesoft/js-flexforms/docs/flex_forms_dialog.md

 Known events:

+* updatecontent - Dispatched when the dialog content is updated via FlexForms.Dialog.UpdateContent().
 * position - Dispatched when the dialog position or size changes.
 * submit - Dispatched when a dialog submit button is pressed or the form is submitted.
 * close - Dispatched when the dialog should close.